 Monumento

 HomeLRT-1

-Monumento station is an elevated Manila Light Rail Transit (LRT) station situated on Line 1.
-The station serves the southern portion of Caloocan, and is named after the most famous landmark of Caloocan, the Monumento Circle, which houses the Bonifacio Monument, a famous monument to Andrés Bonifacio.
+Monumento station is an elevated Light Rail Transit (LRT) station located on the LRT Line 1 (LRT-1) system in the southern portion of Caloocan.
+It is named after the most famous landmark of Caloocan, the Monumento Circle, which houses the Bonifacio Monument, a famous monument to Filipino revolutionary Andrés Bonifacio.
 The name Monumento itself is derived from the Spanish word for monument.
-Being a former northern terminus of Line 1, it is called Monumento Terminal.
+It opened on May 12, 1985, when LRT-1 became fully operational.
+Being the former northern terminus of LRT-1 until Balintawak was opened in 2010, it is called Monumento Terminal and historically as North Terminal.

+Monumento